 In India, sex determination of the fetus is prohibited, since Indians took advantage of this technology to abort girls - which are expensive, with the dowry.
-India has a deficit of girls, and in some States it has started to cause serious problems, having to import brides and all.
+India has a deficit of girls, and in some States it has started to cause serious problems, having to import brides and all (see these posts for more on the topic).